rtyley/wordle-scala/README.md

 # Wordle Solving in Scala

-See my https://2022.scala.love/ for more details!
+See my https://2022.scala.love/ talk for more details!